 NEL Research Projects

 We are actively looking to recruit top science and engineering graduates to join our team to work in the areas outlined below - these can either be selected from the priority projects or negotiated based on interest and expertise.
 Projects can be tailored for undergraduate, Honours, Masters, or PhD level, and usually involve a joint position with a collaborator in Sci/Med faculties.
 Check out our publication list to see what we have been working on recently.

 In Vivo Sensors

 Blood tests and other common diagnostic assays are designed to measure the concentration of a disease biomarker at a single moment in time.
 However we know that diseases are highly dynamic processes, as are our body's responses to disease and therapeutic intervention.
 Therefore, our long-term aim is to design nanosensors that can be introduced into the body to monitor the dynamics of the disease, the host response, and the response to therapy in situ.
+The only successful example of a commercialised technology in this space to date is continuous glucose monitoring - a life-saving technology for diabetics.
+However, translation of this approach to detect other analytes has not been successful, so we must design novel approaches for other metabolites, proteins, microbes, etc. The most compelling areas ripe for continuous monitoring include therapeutic drug monitoring, early detection of sepsis, early detection of heart attack or failure, and monitoring the response of cancers to specific treatments.
 This project requires a detailed understanding of how to design biocompatible devices suitable for in vivo use, how to design sensor chemistries for different molecules, and also how to detect and transduce the information.
+We look forward to recruiting a range of scientists (chemistry, biochemistry, biomedical science, physics, materials science) and engineers (chemical, materials, bio, electrical) to join our team and help pioneer the next generation of in vivo sensors.

 PhD and Honours projects currently available include: